gstamatellos/drug-gene-dashboard/README.md

    Search by entering a drug or gene name and choosing a search mode.

 2. **Interaction Table**
-   View and explore interaction results from DGIdb, including interaction scores and download options.
+   View and explore interaction results from DGIdb, pharmacogenomic variant-drug associations from PharmGKB.

 3. **Interaction Visuals - Pharamcogenomic Variants**
    View bar charts and distribution plots summarizing drug–gene interactions, including interaction types and partners.